Chapter Fifty Three

 Through her eyes I see Daria up against the shower wall, Dasha’s hand between her legs, Daria gasps an orgasm, shudders, shuddering at Shutters, guess they can’t use that on the website.
 Mumbling something in Russian, she kisses Dasha, the shower runs over them.

 I get the Sensuality Sisters’ hair dry, they don’t dress identically, but they have identical hairstyles.
-Natural platinum blond, cut to the shoulder, one parted left side, the other right, straight to the shoulder.
+Natural platinum blonde, cut to the shoulder, one parted left side, the other right, straight to the shoulder.
 They slip on shirts and go to the balcony for fingers and toes.
 We go with colors matching the dresses, no shatters, no two tones.

 While nails dry, I shower with Janah, dress, we’re all set, head down the elevator to 1 Pico.